 - Intercollegiate Athletics – Like the U.S. (and unlike the rest of the world), intercollegiate athletics has a long history in Canada.
-In contrast to the U.S., however, Canadian university sport generally does not attract big TV ratings or attendance for football, basketball or hockey, let alone any other sports.
+In contrast to the U.S., however, Canadian university sport generally does not attract big TV ratings or attendance for football, basketball or even hockey, let alone any other sports.
 As a result there is far less funding for athletic scholarships, coaching, and facilities for all sports.
 Almost all Canadian universities belong to a single organization (Usports, formerly CIS and CIAU) divided into four regional conferences.
 Usports regulations on practice time, recruiting and eligibility are not as elaborate and restrictive as the NCAA and student-athletes all receive five years of eligibility.
 Some smaller universities such as Mt.
 Allison University compete against Canadian colleges instead of universities in some sports.
-While no Canadian schools have an athletic department comparable to a marquee NCAA DI school (Stanford, Michigan, Alabama, Texas, etc.), Canadian teams compare quite favorably to smaller NCAA DI or NCAA DII/DIII or NAIA schools.
+While no Canadian schools have an athletic department comparable to a marquee NCAA DI school (Stanford, Michigan, Alabama, Texas, etc.), Canadian teams can compare quite favorably to smaller NCAA DI or NCAA DII/DIII or NAIA schools.
 Athletics still plays a major role at many university campuses, some student-athletes go on to play professionally and the experience for both student-athletes and spectators can be a very positive one.
-Top Canadian teams such as Carleton men’s basketball and most men’s hockey teams are quite competitive with their NCAA DI counterparts.
+Top Canadian teams such as Carleton men’s basketball and most men’s hockey teams are quite competitive with their NCAA DI counterparts and regularly produce professional players.
 Simon Fraser University in British Columbia actually competes as an NCAA DII school against U.S. institutions in the Great Northwest Athletic Conference.

 - Other Differences – While Canadian graduates are generally loyal and supportive of their alma mater, the degree of that devotion seems to be much less in terms of alumni giving, attendance at college sporting events and displaying school logos/colors on clothing, houses, and vehicles!